Trump Administration Will Miss Tuesday Deadline To Reunite All Separated Parents And Children

 The Trump administration will miss the Tuesday deadline to reunite all parents and children separated at the U.S.-Mexico border.

-According to The Washington Post, Justice Department lawyer Sarah Fabian said officials have identified 102 children aged four and under who have been taken from their parents.
-Border officials predict that they will return 54 to their parents by July 10th.
+According to the Washington Post, Justice Department lawyer Sarah Fabian said officials have identified 102 children aged 4 and under who have been taken from their parents.
+Border officials predict that they will return 54 to their parents by July 10.

 Fabian told the U.S. District Judge Dana M. Sabraw that dependent on background checks, up to 59 children will be reunited with their parents at a hearing early Monday morning.